EIDA/mediatorws/README.rst

   a logger writing to :code:`sys.stdout`.
 See also: http://modwsgi.readthedocs.io/en/develop/user-guides/debugging-techniques.html

-  2. When using an EIDA NG webservice *mod_wsgi* configuration with multiple processes `logging to a single file
+  2. When using an EIDA NG multithreaded webservice together with a *mod_wsgi* configuration processes `logging to a single file
   <https://docs.python.org/howto/logging-cookbook.html#logging-to-a-single-file-from-multiple-processes>`_
   is not supported.
-Instead initialize your logger with a handler which guarantees log message to be serialized (e.g. `SysLogHandler`_, `SocketHandler
+Instead initialize your logger with a handler which guarantees log messages to be serialized (e.g. `SysLogHandler`_, `SocketHandler
   <https://docs.python.org/library/logging.handlers.html#sockethandler>`_).